 Fast forward two years later, and if you were to ask me what changes I would make to the investment strategy I wrote about in my book, I would suggest that I wouldn’t make any.
-And this in spite of the fact that we’re in the midst of a worldwide pandemic with volatile markets and height of uncertainty.
+And this is in spite of the fact that we’re in the midst of a worldwide pandemic with volatile markets and a height of uncertainty.

 The book and my philosophy are just as relevant today as they were in mid-2018.